 Significant selloffs are a reminder that anything can happen to market prices in the short-term.
 Crazy things can occur when there is a price quote minute-by-minute.
 When managing an investment portfolio, one must be able to survive any scenario in order to succeed.
-However, during times of easy money and upbeat outlooks, many may attempt to juice returns by using leverage in the form of margin debt or options.
+Although this basic idea seems simple and is crucial to long-term investing success, during times of easy money and upbeat outlooks, many may attempt to juice returns by using leverage in the form of margin debt or options.
 That is not something we will ever consider for a stock portfolio even if it might help boost returns over the long run.
 It reminds us of the quote Howard Marks often cites, "never forget the 6-foot man who drowned crossing the stream that was 5 feet deep on average."
 By simply managing an unleveraged, long-only stock portfolio, we have the important advantage of ignoring the market when we want to or taking advantage of it when an opportunity presents itself.